gammasim/simtools/README.rst

 * Corsika runner in SimtelRunner
 * Docs in CorsikaConfig related code

-GUIDELINES:
+STYLE GUIDELINES:
 ------------

 * Follow `Style Guide and Code Guidelines from ctapipe <https://cta-observatory.github.io/ctapipe/development/index.html>`_
 * Keep it clean!
-* Names must be validated.
-(See util/names.py and its documentation)
-* Sphinx for docs with docstrings in Google style (Should change to Numpy style, like ctapipe (?))
+* Sphinx for docs with docstrings in `Numpy style <https://numpydoc.readthedocs.io/en/latest/format.html#id4>`_
 * Pep8
-* Use the following namespaces consistently
+* Use the following namespaces consistently:
 .. code-block:: python
 | import simtools.config as cfg
 | import simtools.io_handler as io

-* Bla
+*

 DESIGN REMARKS:
 ----------------

+* Names must be validated.
+(See util/names.py and its documentation)
 * Every functional class contains a 'label'.
 The label can be passed forward from lower level to higher level classes.
 In particular, label from TelescopeModel can be used in higher level classes.
 * Classes are not designed to be re-used, all parameters should be set when initializing and not changed afterwards.
 New parameters should mean new instance of the class.
 * filesLocation